Usage

 Both MySQL and PostgreSQL support the JSON type, which means we can store more flexible data types in tables.
 Our user table can even be rewritten like this:

-Then, we can use the data field to store user data.
+Then, we can use the data

-JSON gives us great flexibility.
-When we are unsure about the fields a table may have, we can use json for storage.
+for storage.
 However, if you need to query the data, performance will be much lower compared to querying regular fields unless you establish multi-value indexes.
 So, please use it judiciously.

 What’s Next?